InfiniBand vs Ethernet: High-Performance Network Security Comparison

 Section 2: Authentication and Authorization: Establishing Trust in the Fabric

-Authentication confirms identity, and authorization grants permissions.
-InfiniBand and Ethernet approach these tasks from different viewpoints, reflecting their architectural differences.
-InfiniBand uses a fabric-focused model, where the SM verifies its right to manage devices and authorizes communication paths between them.
-Ethernet employs a device-focused and link-focused model, concentrating on authenticating individual devices as they connect and securing physical links between them.
+Authentication confirms identity.
+Authorization grants permissions.
+InfiniBand and Ethernet attack these fundamental security requirements from opposing directions, reflecting their architectural philosophies in ways that create dramatically different operational models and security trade-offs.
+InfiniBand implements fabric-centric authentication where the SM verifies its right to manage devices and authorizes specific communication paths between endpoints.
+Ethernet pursues device-centric and link-centric authentication, focusing on validating individual devices as they connect and securing physical links between network elements.

 2.1.
 InfiniBand's Centralized Trust Model: The Subnet Manager and Key-Based Authentication